Burrell Collection: French art

-The collection includes an array of French art from Realist painting to Impressionism, including works by Bonvin, Boudin, Corot, Courbet, Daubigny, Daumier, Degas, Fantin-Latour, Manet and Millet.
+The collection includes an array of French art from Realist painting to Impressionism, including works by François Bonvin, Eugène Boudin, Jean-Baptiste-Camille Corot, Gustave Courbet, Charles-François Daubigny, Honoré Daumier, Edgar Degas, Henri Fantin-Latour, Édouard Manet and Jean-François Millet.

-Burrell had a particular appreciation for Degas and with more than 20 works by the artist.
-The museum now holds one of the greatest collections of Degas’s works in the world.
+Burrell had a particular appreciation for Degas and with more than 20 works by the artist, the museum now holds one of the greatest collections of Degas's works in the world.

 Claims for Nazi-looted art

 During the 1930s and 1940s, many artworks came onto the market as a result of forced auction sales of works belonging to Jewish collectors by the Nazis.
 Burrell acquired works from a number of dealers during this time.
 Although he was not aware of it at the time, subsequent research shows that a number of works originated from forced sales.
-Following the establishment of the UK government’s Spoliation Advisory Panel in 2000, Glasgow Museums listed works from the Burrell Collection on the official spoliation website whose provenance had gaps between 1933 and 1945.
+Following the establishment of the UK government's Spoliation Advisory Panel in 2000, Glasgow Museums listed works from the Burrell Collection on the official spoliation website whose provenance had gaps between 1933 and 1945.
 This has enabled two cases to be successfully resolved by the Spoliation Advisory Panel: